Skip to content

 Since 2003, a passionate chef-owner has been reviving forgotten heritage recipes in this alpine chalet-style dining room near Verbier.
 The menu celebrates Valais terroir—lamb from Val Ferret, Herens veal, local black truffles—earning a Bib Gourmand for exceptional value.
 An adjoining brasserie offers lighter fare like poached sole roulade with champagne beurre blanc.
 Guestrooms available for overnight stays.

-4. Au Vieux Nendaz
+4. Au Vieux Manoir

 Bib Gourmand